Zasilkovna/magento2/README.md

 Notes:

 - All commands in this section expect bash or zsh (the package zip check uses `set -o pipefail`); on Windows run them in WSL2 (or Git Bash — the package zip check additionally needs the `zip` utility, which Git Bash does not bundle; in WSL2 install it via `apt install zip`).
+- The copy-paste detector against Magento core needs WSL2 on Windows, Git Bash is not enough: a native Windows PHP cannot open the `/c/…` paths Git Bash produces, and the shell rewrites a Windows path back to that form.
+The script asks the scanning PHP whether it sees the files, so this ends as a loud failure, not as a clean run.
 - Windows clones created before `bin/* text eol=lf` was added keep their CRLF copies — switching branches does not rewrite a file whose content did not change — and `composer phpcs-compatibility:*` then fails with `ERROR: The file "Packetery/Checkout" does not exist`.
 Refresh the helper once with `rm bin/phpcs-compatibility && git checkout -- bin/phpcs-compatibility`.
 - Debian/Ubuntu packages pull in the `clamav-freshclam` service, which keeps the signature database up to date on its own — running `freshclam` by hand is usually unnecessary there.
 If `freshclam` complains about a missing configuration (typical for Homebrew and the Windows builds), create `freshclam.conf` from the bundled `freshclam.conf.sample` and comment out the `Example` line.
 - Clone the YARA ruleset outside the repository (as above) — it carries a `samples/` directory with live webshells, which can also trip antivirus or endpoint protection on managed machines.
 To skip them entirely, fetch only the rules: `git clone --depth 1 --filter=blob:none --sparse https://github.com/jvoisin/php-malware-finder /tmp/php-malware-finder && git -C /tmp/php-malware-finder sparse-checkout set data`, then delete `data/samples`.